 This website helps readers identify which commentaries are best for their purposes.
 See The Top 50 Bible Commentaries Series to learn more.

 Well-Known Bible Commentaries

 These commentaries are mainly famous because they have consistently helped people understand Scripture.
 If they didn’t, people would have abandoned them long ago because the purpose of a commentary is to explain the biblical text.

 Pastors use these commentaries to help them prepare for teaching and preaching.
 Other Christians use them for Bible study and as devotional aides.

 The commentaries listed below are in no particular order.

 Matthew Henry’s Whole-Bible Commentary

 Henry (1662-1714) was a British Protestant minister.
 He wrote a six-volume commentary on the entire Bible.
-Henry’s intention was that his work compliment the work of another British Protestant commentator, Matthew Poole.
-However, some would argue that Henry’s commentary has left a greater mark on the western Protestantism than Poole’s.
+Henry intended that his work complement the work of another British Protestant commentator, Matthew Poole.
+However, some would argue that Henry’s commentary has left a greater mark on Western Protestantism than Poole’s.

 Charles Spurgeon’s commentary on Psalms